What is OCR?

 2. Feature Extraction: This feature recognizes features such as lines, intersections, direction, and loops which makes the entire character recognition an efficient system.

-Once the data is processed, its accuracy can be increased.
+4. Post-Processing After identifying characters, the OCR systems perform post-processing to refine the results and correct any errors.
+It often includes a spell-check to confirm or correct words that might have been misinterpreted.
 Lexicon plays an important role in increasing the quality of the extracted data.
 Lexicons are the list of words that can occur in the document.
 Data processing can get a little tricky if the document does not contain Lexicons.
-There are other techniques like Natural Language Processing (NLP), Database Lookups which further improves the accuracy of the data extraction process.
+There are other techniques like Natural Language Processing (NLP), Database Lookups which further improve the accuracy of the data extraction process.

 The common use-case of OCR technology are: